LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 :::important
 This guide contains instructions on how to deploy your Glue job to the Data Platform using the GitHub UI.
-It assumes you have finished developing your script, and it is ready to be deployed to the Data Platform.
+It assumes you have finished developing your script, and it is ready to be deployed to the Data Platform Production environment.
 If you are still testing or prototyping your script, it is recommended that you refer to [this guide][using-glue-studio] first.
 :::